11 Crazy Winter Traditions You Might Not Know About

 8. Hiding of Brooms

-In Norway, people hide their brooms on Christmas Eve before going to bed.
-It was believed that witches and other mischievous spirits stole brooms from households to ride on Christmas Eve.
+In Norway, it is a tradition for people to hide their brooms on Christmas Eve before going to bed.
+This is because it was believed that witches and various mischievous spirits would steal brooms from households in order to ride them on Christmas Eve.

 9. Night of The Radishes